Culture is the new marketing.

 Culture as the ultimate business tool

 Culture as the differentiator when technology commoditises everything.
 You can’t win on using AI and robotics, you can win on culture and authenticity.
 Culture as the new strategy.
 Culture as the backbone of organisational structures.
 Culture as your communication platform.
 Culture as you recruitment tool.
-Culture as reputation management tool.
+Culture as a reputation management tool.

 Your culture is your brand